Find Affordable College Courses

 New Paltz, NY

 SUNY New Paltz ranked #7 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools in New York list.
-SUNY New Paltz is a medium-sized public school located in the suburb of New Paltz.
+SUNY New Paltz is a medium-sized public school located in the large suburb of New Paltz.

 Read full report on Film, Video & Photographic Arts at SUNY New Paltz